-Dr. J. Nadine Gracia, MD, MSCE, is the executive vice president and chief operating officer of Trust for America’s Health, a nonprofit, nonpartisan, public health policy, research and advocacy organization in Washington, DC.
-Dr. Gracia has previously served in the Obama Administration as the deputy assistant secretary for minority health and director of the Office of Minority Health at the U.S. Department of Health and Human Services (HHS).
-In addition, Dr. Gracia has served as chief medical officer in the Office of the Assistant Secretary for Health and as a White House Fellow at the HHS, working with the Office of the First Lady.
-A first-generation Haitian-American, Dr. Gracia received a Bachelor of Arts in French with honors from Stanford University, a medical degree from the University of Pittsburgh School of Medicine and a Master of Science in Clinical Epidemiology from the University of Pennsylvania.
-She completed her training as a pediatrician at Children’s Hospital of Pittsburgh and was a clinical instructor at the Children’s Hospital of Philadelphia.
-She is active in many civic and professional organizations, including the Aspen Global Leadership Network, the National Social Action Commission of Delta Sigma Theta Sorority, Inc. and Women of Impact.
+Dr. J. Nadine Gracia is the President and CEO of Trust for America’s Health (TFAH), a nonprofit, nonpartisan public health policy, research and advocacy organization that promotes optimal health for every person and community.
+Dr. Gracia is a national health equity leader with extensive leadership and management experience in federal government, the nonprofit sector, academia, and professional associations.
+Before being appointed President and CEO, Dr. Gracia served as TFAH’s Executive Vice President and Chief Operating Officer, the Deputy Assistant Secretary for Minority Health and Director of the Office of Minority Health at the U.S. Department of Health and Human Services (HHS), as Chief Medical Officer in the HHS Office of the Assistant Secretary for Health, and as a White House Fellow at HHS.
+Dr. Gracia received a Bachelor of Arts in French from Stanford University, a medical degree from the University of Pittsburgh School of Medicine, and a Master of Science in Clinical Epidemiology from the University of Pennsylvania.
+She is active in many professional and civic organizations, including the Aspen Global Leadership Network, the Dean’s Council at the University of Maryland School of Public Health, Women of Impact, and Delta Sigma Theta Sorority, Incorporated.

 Ph.D. ’92, Health Education, Research Associate Professor, University of Maryland School of Public Health